dconnet/AgilityBook/README.md

 Agility Record Book currently supports:

-- Windows XP and higher (32/64 bit)
+- Windows Windows 7 and higher (32/64 bit)
 - MaxOS 10.7 and higher (64 bit)

 The binaries for the platforms above can be found in